sabavathsravan1999/Triggers/restrictOppo_updateAcc/readme.md

 problem:
-there is Account and it has the related opportunities as soos as opportunity is create or update or deleted show the total amount in the Acccount custom field.
+there is Account and it has the related opportunities as soos as opportunity is create or update or deleted show the total amount in the Acccount custom field and if the Total Amout of oppo is greater then 50k then restrict to create/update.